rwood022/Team_Meet/README.md

 An employer can use this application for an easy/accessible way to access their employee/co-workers information.

 ## Credits
 I would like to thank my instructor, T.A., and my tutor for helping me with this project.
-I also used W3 Schools for futher understanding.
+I also used W3 Schools and Educative.io for futher understanding.